akankshadalakoti/Amazon_Sales_Report/README.md

 Amazon Sales Dashboard

 This project showcases a comprehensive analysis of Amazon sales data.
 The original dataset contained dirty data, which was meticulously cleaned and transformed using Power Query in Power BI.
-The project resulted in the creation of five insightful dashboards, each serving a specific analytical purpose.
+The project resulted in the creation of six insightful dashboards, each serving a specific analytical purpose.

 Dashboards Overview